home-assistant/home-assistant.io/source/_components/zwave.markdown

 ha_category: Hub
 ---

 [Z-Wave](http://www.z-wave.com/) integration for Home Assistant allows you to observe and control connected Z-Wave devices.
-Z-Wave support requires a Z-Wave USB stick to be plugged into the host.
+Z-Wave support requires a [supported Z-Wave USB stick](https://github.com/OpenZWave/open-zwave/wiki/Controller-Compatibility-List) to be plugged into the host.

 There is currently support for switches, lights and sensors.
 All will be picked up automatically after configuring this platform.